tradege/PropTradePro/SETUP_GUIDE.md

 ## 🎉 You're All Set!

-Your PropTradePro backend is now running with:
+Your MarketEdgePros backend is now running with:

 ✅ PostgreSQL database
 ✅ Redis cache